 This approach is called “cascading” because the ownership of the Whole Life policy can cascade down through the generations within a family.
 In an approach similar to many longstanding families of wealth such as the Rockefeller’s or Rothschild’s, grandparents can buy policies on the life of their grandchildren, effectively helping to replace each generation of wealth and enabling each new generation to access money through a powerful financial tool.

 This is an amazing way to leave a legacy and allow the child or grandchild to benefit from a policy that might have been set up as early as two weeks after birth (as soon as baby turns 15 days old).
 Insuring a two week old baby is pretty easy, and once the policy is in place, it is there for life and has the opportunity to grow tax free within the policy over an entire lifetime.
 Should the child develop a medical condition later in life, or get hurt in an accident, the coverage will always be there.

 Another advantage of this concept is that unlike other investments that can lose a significant part of their growth to annual taxes and estate transfer taxes, the values within a Whole Life insurance policy grow tax-free and are passed down the generations tax-free.
-Once a policy is transferred tax free to the younger generations, they will have access to the cash values to borrow or withdraw money, thereby initiating the creation of a “Family Bank” (see “Phase 5 – Setting Up a Family Bank” for more information).
+Once a policy is transferred tax free to the younger generations, they will have access to the cash value to borrow or withdraw money, thereby initiating the creation of a “Family Bank” (see “Phase 5 – Setting Up a Family Bank” of the “Live Your Life Insurance” book for more information).